ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 It is shown in the paper

-* Dawson, "A forbidden-suborder characterization of binarily-composable diagrams in double categories"
+* Dawson, "A forbidden-suborder characterization of binarily-composable diagrams in double categories", [TAC](http://www.tac.mta.ca/tac/volumes/1995/n7/1-07abs.html)

 that this is the "only obstacle," in the same sense that $K_5$ and $K_{3,3}$ are the only obstacles to [[planar graph|planarity]] of a [[graph]].
 Namely, any diagram in which pinwheels can be avoided, can be composed.